pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-10-antipaxoi-kerkyra-front-surfing.md

 Our alarm sound of this morning was a gentle grating of our boat against the anchor chain of another boat.
 The wind had turned during the night.
 The other boat had less chain out than we did and so their turning circle was smaller than ours.
 Result: Our boats were getting really intimate with each other.

 When I came on deck, I saw the other captain trying to stare me to death.
 We had three options: shorten our chain, reanchor or leave.
+The staring captain had obviously no intention of letting out a few meters of chain to disentangle our boats.
+I could almost hear him think: "I was here first, I'm not moving a single inch."
 Barbara said, "If we reanchor we're gonna be wide awake anyway.
 The wind is good.
 Let's just go."

 We pulled in the anchor, deployed the Code D and sailed off.
 Barbara gave a little wave to the grumpy captain, who was still busy giving us the death stare.
 He didn't wave back.